-Don’t rely on the availability of fresh water from streams and waterfalls because, depending on recent rainfall or ongoing drought, it may not be where you hope.
+Don’t rely on the availability of fresh water from streams and waterfalls because, depending on recent rainfall or ongoing drought, it may not be where you hope – plus it may not be suitable for drinking.
 Even if where you are going has an abundance of fresh water, you may still like to consider looking at gadgets on the market that help you filter it before drinking.

 These can be found in camping and hiking stores.
 In any case, carry as much as you think you will need, and then some, just in case your return is delayed.
 Also take plenty of food with enough nutrients that will see you through for longer than your planned trip, in case you become lost or injured.